Skip to main content

 Angel graduated from the Broward County Public School system, received his bachelor’s degree in Secondary Math Education from the University of Central Florida, and acquired his master’s in educational leadership from Nova Southeastern University.
 Angel graduated as a member of the first PROPEL (Principal Rapid Orientation and Preparation in Educational Leadership) Principal cohort in June 2013, a partnership between Broward County Public Schools and Florida International University.

 He began his educational career as a Math Teacher and Student Government Association (SGA) advisor at Colonial High School in Orlando, FL.
 Angel consequently moved back to South Florida where he started in Broward County Public Schools as a Math teacher and SGA Advisor at Plantation High School, then moved to Coconut Creek High School as an Assistant Principal, and stopped shortly at West Broward High school as an Assistant Principal for one semester.
 Soon after getting to West Broward High School, Angel became the Principal at Piper High School in Sunrise.
 FL.
 Within the last few years, Angel successfully completed an internship as the Director for the BCPS Demographics and Student Assignments department within the division of Portfolio Services.
-He presently works in the School Board of Broward County Office of Legislative Affairs as the Governmental Affair Coordinator.
+He retired from the School District of Lee County as the Chief of Communications and Legislative Affairs.

 With a busy career, a bustling household and many community activities, Angel still found time to pursue public office.
 On January 2008 Angel Gomez was elected as a City Commissioner for the City of Weston where he served for 9 year as a Commissioner and Vice-Mayor.
-In 2014 Angel joined FL-ALAS and most recently served as the President of the organization until 2021.
+In 2014 Angel joined FL-ALAS and served as the President of the organization until 2021, and now serves as the Director of Strategic Partnerships.